Reza Ghoochannejhad

-Reza Ghoochannejhad Nournia (رضا قوچاننژاد نورنیا; born 20 September 1987), known as Gucci in Belgium and Netherlands, is a former professional footballer who played as a forward.
+Reza "Gucci" Ghoochannejhad Nournia (رضا قوچاننژاد نورنیا; born 20 September 1987) is a former professional footballer who played as a forward.

 Having played for the Netherlands at youth level, he switched to the Iran national team at senior level.
 He scored 17 goals in 44 appearances for Iran, and participated in the 2014 and 2018 FIFA World Cups and the 2015 AFC Asian Cup.

 Early life

 Ghoochannejhad was born in Mashhad, Iran, and emigrated to the Netherlands at the age of four.

 Club career

 Heerenveen

 Ghoochannejhad spent twelve years in the Eredivisie side Heerenveen's academy, rising through the ranks at Leeuwarden clubs LAC Frisia 1883 and Cambuur, before making his senior Heerenveen debut against AZ Alkmaar in 2006.

 In the summer of 2009, Ghoochannejhad folded his contract with Heerenveen due to his focus on his academic studies at the Vrije University of Amsterdam, studying jurisprudence and political theory.
 After meeting Marc Overmars, Ghoochannejhad was convinced to sign for the Go Ahead Eagles.